planctus/europa/README.md

 # Description

-This is the dt_political repository.
+This is the dt_common repository.